-There are many choices when it comes to cookware.
+There are many choices when it comes to cookware and appliances.
 So much so, that it can be darn overwhelming when you are looking to replace or purchase a set of pots and pans for the first time and wanting the best for you and your family’s health and budget.
 As this site is about healthy eating that starts with healthy cookware, it is only right for us provide visitors to this site with the relevant information to make an informed decision.

 The video goes for 9:17 mins.
 Short on time?
 You’ll find Teflon described at timestamp 0:38 min, cast iron at 2:58, aluminum at 3:31, copper at 5:12, stainless steel cookware at 6:29 min, ceramic coated at 6:54, and pure ceramic cookware at 8:18 min.

 Healthier Cookware Choices